LDMX-Software/ldmx-software.github.io/src/developing/transition-to-ldmx-sw-v4.md

 The solution for this is to update the image you are running to build ldmx-sw to one that is >= v4.0.0.
-The simplest way to do this is just to update to the latest image with `ldmx pull dev latest`, but you can also simply make sure you are using an image that was create after June 22, 2023 (when v4.0.0 was built and pushed to DockerHub).
+The simplest way to do this is just to update to the latest image with `just pull dev latest`, but you can also simply make sure you are using an image that was create after June 22, 2023 (when v4.0.0 was built and pushed to DockerHub).
 ~~~